 Jimi Hendrix was like the archetypal puer.
 He wanted to kiss the sky.
 He wanted to fly way over yonder from the ordinary world into the ‘wholly other’ world of the spirit.
 Some of his songs were as spiritual as anything in a Church.
 ‘The Electric Church’ was for the youth who wanted to turn everything into spirit.
 He was like Icarus who wanted to fly towards the sun.
 Bellephron storming into heaven on a winged horse.
 Euphorion flying euphorically upwards.
 He was like Horus who wanted to fly higher than his Father’s world.

-And along with Bob Dylan Timothy Leary also wanted to make everything new.
-He had the puer spirit when he said ‘tune out’ and ‘turn off’ and ‘turn on’ to the new.
-That meant to ‘turn on’ to the new imagination.
+Along with Bob Dylan, Timothy Leary also wanted to make everything new.
+He had the puer spirit when he said ‘tune out’, ‘turn off’ and ‘turn on’ to the new imagination.
+Jack Keruoac had the puer spirit when he said ‘there is nothing behind us and everything before us as is ever so on the road’.
+It was puer when the French students said ‘Ímagination au poivoir’ (the imagination takes power).
+It was the imagination of the youth they wanted to take power.
 It was puer when Crosby Stills Nash and Young said ‘We can change the world’.
-There is something puer about wanting to change the world.
+There is always something puer about wanting to change the world.

+Bob Marley had the puer spirit because all he ever had were songs of freedom.
 Joni Mitchell showed some of the idealism of the puer Sixties youth in ‘By the time we got to Woodstock’, when she said ‘Maybe it was just a music festival, for that time of year, or ‘maybe it was the time of man’.
-Maybe, it wasn’t just a music Festival she seemed to be saying but it was the time for change and that is why the Sixties youth had met together at Woodstock.
+Maybe, it wasn’t just a music Festival, but maybe it was like the ‘kairos’ or the right time for change, and that is why the Sixties youth had met together at Woodstock.

 ……………..